photostructure/exiftool-vendored.js/README.md

 There are many configuration options to ExifTool, but all values have (more or less sensible) defaults.

-Those defaults have been used to create an exported [`exiftool`](globals.html#exiftool) singleton.
+Those defaults have been used to create the [`exiftool`](globals.html#exiftool) singleton.
 Feel free to review the [ExifTool constructor parameters](classes/exiftool.html#constructor) and override default values where appropriate if the defaults wont' work for you, but you should use your singleton to minimize system load.
-Note that if you _don't_ use the default singleton, note that you don't need to `.end()` it.
+Note that if you _don't_ use the default singleton, you don't need to `.end()` it.

 ```js
 // We're using the singleton here for convenience: